 10 topics for Republic day speech and elocution:

-While your school is organising special function online or offline for this day, speeches are an extremely important part of this program.
-It’s really an honour to give speech and if they select you one, check out these topics for either for republic day speech or elocution which might inspire you to prepare.
+While your school is organizing special functions online or offline for this day, speeches are an extremely important part of this program.
+It’s really an honor to give a speech and if they select you one, check out these topics for either for republic day speech or elocution which might inspire you to prepare.